Death and state funeral of Elizabeth II: Coverage

+The BBC was the host broadcaster for the funeral, with coverage produced by BBC Studios Events.
+"Well rehearsed" plans to cover the funeral were put in place, with 14 outside broadcast trucks and over 200 cameras used across 10 locations.
+Media noted that "senior TV executives had been preparing funeral coverage" for nearly 40 years.

 The funeral and committal service of the Queen were the first of any British monarch to be broadcast on television to the public.
 Filming had been prohibited during the state funeral of George VI, although the procession of his coffin was partially televised, and the service itself had been broadcast on radio.